NexClipper/NexClipper/README.md

 # NexClipper

 NexClipper is the container and container orchestration monitoring and performance management solution specialized in Docker, DC/OS, Mesosphere, Kubernetes.
-NexClipper Cloud especilly supports machine learning based predictive, forecasting, anormaly detection.
+NexClipper Cloud especially supports machine learning based predictive, forecasting, anormaly detection.

 There are two different versions of NexClipper: NexClipper Cloud and NexClipper.